Protecting Yourself: How to Manage Infections with Type 2 Diabetes

-People with type 2 diabetes (T2D) have a higher risk of infections.
-T2D also increases the risk of infections becoming severe.
-High blood sugar levels weaken our immune system.
-This makes it harder to fight off germs.1,2
+People with type 2 diabetes (T2D) are more prone to infections, which can also become more severe.
+Elevated blood sugar levels weaken the immune system, making it harder to fight off harmful germs.1,2

 What infections are common for people with T2D?